The Cat and the Canary (1927)

-Tampa Theatre is proud to present this silent classic with a live original score by the brilliant Dr. Stephen Ball on our Mighty Wurlitzer Theatre Organ!
+Tampa Theatre is proud to present this silent classic with a live original score by the brilliant Dr. Steven Ball on our Mighty Wurlitzer Theatre Organ!

 Support is provided by the State of Florida, Department of State, Division of Cultural Affairs, Florida Council on Arts and Culture, the Arts Council of Hillsborough County, and the Hillsborough County Board of County Commissioners.